Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 African boys on the beach.

-African boys on the beach, near Djembering, the sea, the ocean, the sand on the face, southern Senegal, Casamance.
+African boys on the beach, near Djembering, the sand on the face, Casamance.

 Boys on the beach.

-African boys on the beach, near Djembering, the sea, the ocean, the sand on the face, southern Senegal, Casamance.
+African boys on the beach, near Djembering, at the sea.

 Sand on his face.